IshmamDC217/AddressBook/README.md

 ```

 ## How to run
-Ensure you have NodeJS and npm installed in your system.
+Ensure that you have NodeJS and npm installed in your system.

 ### Start the backend server
 1. Start the backend server first (localhost:9000):